outpexgames/Lumos/README.md

     * To invite the bot to a server, paste the link into your browser, and select the server that you want to add the bot to.
 Make sure all the required permissions are checked and click "Authorize".
     * You are all set, head to your server and check the bot out!

-# Adding PowerBot To Your Discord Server
+# Adding Lumos To Your Discord Server
-You can also just add PowerBot to your existing server.
-PowerBot has been already hosted for you in this option.
+You can also just add Lumos to your existing server.
+Lumos has been already hosted for you in this option.

   * __**Prerequisites:**__
     * You need to have the "Manage Server" permission of the server __**OR**__ Be the owner of the server.
-    * When adding PowerBot, make sure that the bot has "ADMINISTRATOR" permissions on your server.
+    * When adding Lumos, make sure that the bot has "ADMINISTRATOR" permissions on your server.
     * A link is provided [here](https://discordapp.com/oauth2/authorize?client_id=460610749283172353&scope=bot&permissions=2146958591) with all of the required permissions pre-selected.

   * __**Basic Operations Guide**__
-    * The prefix of PowerBot is `-`.
+    * The prefix of Lumos is `-`.
     * For general help, the support server & additional notes type `-help`.
     * For the full commands list, type `-commands`.
     * Each command is called using the prefix, in the following form: `-<command>` where <command> is the command.
 For example, to call the command ping, you would type `-ping`.
-    * To check if PowerBot has the correct permissions, just type `-checklist`.
-If `PowerBot ADMINISTRATOR Permissions:` says `true` then PowerBot has the required permissions to function.
+    * To check if Lumos has the correct permissions, just type `-checklist`.
+If `Lumos ADMINISTRATOR Permissions:` says `true` then Lumos has the required permissions to function.
     * Feel free to join [this support server](https://discord.gg/KSjW2wB) if additional help is needed!

-# PowerBot Features
+# Lumos Features
 This is not a command list.
 Some of the descriptions after the dash are not actually how you use that command.
-Use `-commands` in a server with PowerBot or use this commands list link [here](https://hastebin.com/rahorilewo.xml) to find PowerBot's full command list.
+Use `-commands` in a server with Lumos or use this commands list link [here](https://hastebin.com/rahorilewo.xml) to find Lumos' full command list.
   * Announcements - User join & leave announcements
   * Moderation:
     * Admin/Mod Commands - kick, ban, warn, mute